orange-lang/orange-docs/README.md

 # Orange

 This is the user guide for the Orange programming language.
 Orange is a statically typed, multi-paradigm (imperative, object-oriented, generic) general purpose programming language.
-It's main goal is to be easy to use and develop both high-level (e.g., web applications) and low-level (e.g., operating systems, embedded development) applications.
+It's main goal is to be easy to use and develop both high-level (e.g., web applications) and low-level (e.g., operating systems, embedded development) programs.

-This is the documentation for the Orange programming language.
-Orange is a statically typed, multi-paradigm (imperative, object-oriented, reflective) systems programming language with focus on high productivity, features for DRY code, and a smooth syntax without sacrificing efficiency.

-Orange is still a work in progress and still under design changes; each relevant section will be noted with its implementation status.
-Section will either be marked as `Design Phase` for things that are still being designed, `Not Implemented` for things that are designed but not implemented, and `Implemented` for things that have been implemented into the code.

-As Orange is not yet stable, the syntax for any feature, including implemented ones, can change over time.
+Orange is still a work in progress and is still sees design changes; all features and syntax are subject to change.
+The branch you are viewing now represents `concept-ver-2`, which is a complete re-imagining of the language and syntax to be more expressive and closer to the C-family of languages.